CarolineDakyung/Prospective-Student-Journey-Content-Consumption/README.md

 ## Pipeline Process

+This project is implemented in a single script:
-1. `analysis.py` – Data Cleaning, Funnel Construction, and Regression Analysis
+`analysis.py` – End-to-end data processing and modeling pipeline

-This script performs the following steps:
+Workflow:

-- Loads Google Analytics tracking data
+1. Load raw Google Analytics data (Excel export)

-- Cleans and standardizes engagement metrics
+2. Preprocess and clean engagement metrics

-- Constructs user funnel stages from page paths
+3. Construct funnel stages based on URL patterns

-- Engineers behavioral features
+4. Engineer behavioral features

-- Fits OLS regression models on engagement time and rate
-- Analyzes behavioral differences between new and established users
+5. Fit regression models

-- Generates summary tables for interpretation
+6. Generate summary tables and figures

+All steps are executed sequentially in a single script.

 ---